Proverbs 2 – The Protective Power of Wisdom

 · Seek, search.

-ii.
+iii.
 “There must be willingness and desire to know (verses Proverbs 2:1-2).
 To this must be added diligence.
 The illuminative phrases are ‘cry,’ ‘lift up thy voice,’ ‘seek,’ ‘search.’
 All indicate desire, expressing itself in devotion.”
 (Morgan)

-iii.
+iv.
 Apply your heart to understanding: “Attention of body, intention of mind, and retention of memory, are indispensably desired of all wisdom’s scholars; such as King Edward VI, who constantly stood up at the hearing of the word, took notes, which he afterwards diligently perused, and wrought the sermon upon his affections by meditation.”
 (Trapp)

-iv.
+v.
 Seek her as silver: “Refers to silver as mined and smelted, not as a precious metal in its native state.”
 (Waltke)

-v.
+vi.
 If you seek her as silver: “With the same unwearied diligence, and earnest desire, and patient expectation under all delays, disappointments, and difficulties, which worldlings use in the purchase of riches, or in digging in mines of silver.”
 (Poole)

-vi.
+vii.
 “How do men seek money?
 What will they not do to get rich?
 Reader, seek the salvation of thy soul as earnestly as the covetous man seeks wealth; and be ashamed of thyself, if thou be less in earnest after the true riches than he is after perishing wealth.”
 (Clarke)

 c.
-Then you will understand the fear of the LORD: Solomon established the principle that the fear of the LORD is the beginning of knowledge and wisdom (Proverbs 1:7).
-Here he teaches us that without the effort to seek out wisdom, we will lack in our fear of the LORD and knowledge of God.
+Then you will understand the fear of the Lord: Solomon established the principle that the fear of the Lord is the beginning of knowledge and wisdom (Proverbs 1:7).
+Here he teaches us that without the effort to seek out wisdom, we will lack in our fear of the Lord and knowledge of God.

 i.
 The knowledge of God: “In short, ‘knowledge of God’ refers to personal intimacy with him through obedience to his word (cf. 1 Samuel 3:7).”
 (Waltke)